-- eBay - Since eBay is an auction site, the availability of used rabbit cages likely changes daily.
+Since eBay is an auction site, the availability of used rabbit cages likely changes daily.
 Still, it's worth checking just to see if anything is available and if it's in your price range.
 One word of advice - don't buy any used cage unless the seller offers a clear photo so you can judge the cage's condition and if it's really worth purchasing at all.

-If you plan ahead before bringing a new rabbit home, you may also be able to locate a used cage through a friend, family member, co-worker or maybe even the rabbit's breeder.
+If you plan ahead before bringing a new rabbit home, you may also be able to locate a used cage through a friend, family member, co-worker, or maybe even the rabbit's breeder.
 Let people in your circle know that you are looking for a used cage.
 Chances are that someone either has a cage or knows a neighbor who has one available.
 You may even be able to take the cage off their hands for free.

 Keep in mind that without having personal knowledge of the seller, it is impossible to know about the rabbit that inhabited the cage before yours.
 Avoid used wood cages since they can hold chemicals and bacteria, and they are more difficult to clean.

-How to Clean and Prepare
+How to Clean and Prepare Your Used Rabbit Cage

 Some wire cages come with a wire bottom and a pan underneath to catch waste.
 Although this can make it easy for you to care for your rabbit, this isn't a comfortable setup for your pet.
 A rabbit's feet are tender, and the wire bottom can be painful.
 Consider laying cardboard or towels over part of the wire bottom, so your rabbit can rest comfortably.
 If the wire door has plastic coating, replace the door with one that is uncoated.
 Check latches to make sure they are secure.

-Is It Worth It to Purchase Used?
+Is It Worth It to Purchase a Used Rabbit Hutch?